meredith-xs/meredith-xs.github.io/_pages/about.md

   - /about.html
 ---

   I graduated with a doctoral degree from Tsinghua University in 2025.
-I am expert on modelling and simulating the highly-compressible two-phase multi-component reactive flows, with applications in both fundamental research and engineering scenarios:
+I am expert on modelling and simulating the compressible two-phase multi-component reactive flows, with applications in both fundamental research and engineering scenarios:

 - Diffuse-interface methods
 - Droplet aerobreakup(Shock/Detonation)